binance/binance-spot-api-docs/testnet/fix-api.md

 ### Market Data Messages

+> [!NOTE]
-**Note: The messages below can only be used for the FIX Market Data.**
+> The messages below can only be used for the FIX Market Data.

 <a id="instrumentlistrequest"></a>